-On 2 June 2022, the Scheme obtained an interim update letter as at 31 March 2022 from its actuary which showed vested benefits of \$807.8million.
-This compared to the net assets of \$50.3 million resulting in a Scheme an actuarial deficit of \$757.5 million.
+On 13 June 2024, the Scheme obtained an interim update letter as at 31 March 2024 from its actuary which showed vested benefits of \$694.3 million.
+This compared to the net assets of \$39.5 million resulting in a Scheme actuarial deficit of \$655.8 million.

-The interim update letter uses the triennial valuation as a base and certain assumptions were updated with available latest information.
+The interim update letter uses the latest triennial valuation as at 31 March 2021 as a base and certain assumptions were updated with available latest information.

-The triennial valuation and interim update letter is inherently subjective and is affected by use of assumptions such as:
+The interim update letter is inherently subjective and is affected by use of assumptions such as:

 - The rate of future pension increases;

-- Future investment returns;

 - The discount rate; and

-- Post-retirement mortality of the members.
+- Pensioner mortality.

-As noted in Note 12, under section 60 of the Act, the benefits payable by the Scheme are guaranteed by the Crown.
+As noted in Note 10, under section 60 of the Act, the benefits payable by the Scheme are guaranteed by the Crown.

-We have included the actuarial deficit and triennial valuation of the promised retirement liabilities as a key audit matter due to the significance of the disclosures to the financial statements and the subjectivity of the assumptions inherent in estimating the amount.
+We have included the actuarial deficit and valuation of the promised retirement liabilities as a key audit matter due to the significance of the disclosures to the financial statements and the subjectivity of the assumptions inherent in estimating the amount.